tendermint/fundraising/x/fundraising/spec/02_state.md

-	Auctioneer  string    // account that creates the auction PayingCoin  sdk.Coin  // paying amount of coin ReleaseTime time.Time // release time of the vesting coin Vested      bool      // status of distribution
+	Auctioneer  string    // account that creates the auction PayingCoin  sdk.Coin  // paying amount of coin ReleaseTime time.Time // release time of the vesting coin Released      bool    // status of distribution
 }
 ```